CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/111-aks-upgrade.md

 ### Azure checks
 When doing a Kubernetes upgrade, nodes will `surge` to try minimise downtime of the application.
 This means that additional nodes in the `Node Pool` will be spun up at upgrade time and may cause issues if preparation isn't done beforehand.

-- Quota

-    Each node will eventually spin up a new replica of the same SKU.
-It's important to make sure you have additional allocated quota so that these nodes can be spun up without any problems
+- **Quota** – each node will eventually spin up a new replica of the same SKU.
+It's important to make sure you have additional allocated quota so that these nodes can be spun up without any problems.

 - IP address allocation